Khaled Anam: Career

-He has been associated with the TV industry since 1982.
+Anam released his first album Ray Se Rail Chali in 1979 and has been associated with the TV industry as an actor since 1982.

-After a decade of working in advertising and communications, Anam pursued a career in the media industry, working in operations and as content head with local media houses and successfully launched children’s television shows.
+After a decade of working in advertising and communications, Anam pursued a career in the media industry, working in operations and as content head with local media houses and successfully launched children's television shows.

 Awards and nominations

-He received the Pride of Performance Award in 2018 for his contributions in the media industry and for promoting education through children’s TV shows.
+He received the Pride of Performance Award in 2018 for his contributions in the media industry and for promoting education through children's TV shows.